TDK launches $50 million corporate venture fund for material science technologies

 “Our strategy is really about digital transformation and energy transformation,” said Sauvage, in an interview with VentureBeat.
 “And so the intention of adding TDK Ventures as a corporate venture arm is to embrace the digital energy transformation.
 We’re looking at the startups that have difficulties getting funded in technology, especially around fundamental material science.”

 The new fund will focus on but not be limited to magnetics, micro-electro-mechanical systems (MEMS), piezoelectrics, dielectrics, semiconductors, organic materials, and neuro-electricals.
 TDK Ventures expects to identify and explore new ideas and technologies, fund and support promising companies, and provide access to markets where TDK operates.
-Besides digital and energy transformation, the fund will focus on themes such as sustainability, mixed reality, automation, robotics, wellness, and innovation.

 “We’re really going to be focused on the startups that we believe will bring the next breakthrough and really help them become the next big success,” Sauvage said.